varunrapolu1612/week-1/exercises_1.md

 **For the exercises, only update the *apputil.py* file or the *app.py* file.** Updating any other files may affect your autograder feedback.

+Give [Python Tutor](https://pythontutor.com/) a try!
+It can be a helpful tool for debugging Python :).

 ## exercise 1

 In *apputil.py*, create a function `palindrome(word)` that receives a string and returns `True` or `False` depending on whether it is a palindrome.
 A palindrome is a word, phrase, or sequence that reads the same backward as forward.
 Examples of palindromes are `racecar` and `Nurses Run`.
 This function can be case *insensitive*, and it should ignore spaces and punctuation.